SantaTool/FreeOnlineChessGame/README.md

 Add tournament system.

 📄 **LICENSE:**

 If you intened to use any piece of my code for commercial use please contact me and get my permission.
 If you intend to make money using any piece of my code please ask my permission.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-GitHub

 📞 **For support and queries:**